imroc/kubeschema.nvim/README.md

 Kubernetes Schema Support for Neovim, Schema is Powered by [kubeschema](https://github.com/imroc/kubeschema) (A tool to generate json schema from kubernetes builtin resource types and CRDs) and [kubeschemas](https://github.com/imroc/kubeschemas) (Publicly maintained kubernetes related json schema).

-All kubenretes builtin resource types, a lot of well knowns CRDs and kubernetes related configuration file schemas are supported out of the box (3100+ types), and can be flexibly extended with more customized schemas.
+All kubenretes builtin resource types, massive well knowns CRDs and kubernetes related configuration file schemas are supported out of the box (e.g. kubeconfig, kubelet configuration, [kind configuration](https://kind.sigs.k8s.io/docs/user/configuration/)), and can be flexibly extended with more customized schemas (e.g. add your own CRD schema).

 ## Screenshots